 Please let us know by contacting our contacting our Customer Service team - please select Highways in the list of services.

 The road is closed but no work is being carried out

 There are a number of reasons a site can be closed whilst no works are taking place.
 However, if you feel a road is unnecessarily closed please let us know by contacting our Customer Service team - please select Highways in the list of services.

 How can I apply for a road closure?

-Please read the "Apply to close a road" page on this website.
+Please read how to apply to close a road on this website.